DavidLari/Haring/README.md

 This library is heavily inspired in [TSMarkdownParser](https://github.com/laptobbe/TSMarkdownParser) and also [SwiftyMarkdown](https://github.com/SimonFairbairn/SwiftyMarkdown).

-Special thanks to [Michael Brown](https://github.com/mluisbrown) for helping out with the [UTF-16 Escaping/Unescaping](https://github.com/ivanbruel/MarkdownKit/blob/master/MarkdownKit/Classes/Extensions/String%2BUTF16.swift).
+Special thanks to [Michael Brown](https://github.com/mluisbrown) for helping out with the [UTF-16 Escaping/Unescaping](https://github.com/ivanbruel/Haring/blob/master/Haring/Classes/Extensions/String%2BUTF16.swift).

 ## License

-MarkdownKit is available under the MIT license.
+Haring is available under the MIT license.
 See the LICENSE file for more info.